sigvebs/MCTDHF/README.md

 MCTDHF
 ================
 A test implementation of MCTDHF.
 To compile the following libraries are needed:
 - Armadillo
-    - Libconfig++
+- Libconfig
 - Lapack
 - Blas
 - FFTW

-To compile run "qmake CONFIG+=defalut' and then make.
+To compile run "qmake CONFIG+=default' and then make.
 To run the program execute 'MCTDHF PATH-CONFIG' where 'PATH-CONFIG' is the path to a file spesifying the configuration.
+Editing of the code is best done using QtCreator.

 Example of config file:
 ```
 #-------------------------------
 # Example of configuration file